Minimization of mean-CVaR evacuation time of a crowd using rescue guides: a scenario-based approach

 \section{Evacuation model with guides}

-Next, we will present the crowd movement model used for evacuation of a passenger terminal.
-It is the deterministic version of the social force model presented in \cite{ourejor}.
+Next, we will present the crowd movement model used for the evacuation of a passenger terminal.
+The model is the deterministic version of the social force model presented in \citep{ourejor}.
 It is essentially Helbing's original social force model, with a velocity-dependent social repulsion force.
-The social force model has been extensively discussed in many previous researches.
-We refer the reader to \cite{ourejor} and its appendix for an exact mathematical description of the individual force terms and parameter values used.
+The social force model has been extensively discussed in previous research.
+We refer the reader to \citep{ourejor} and its appendix for a detailed mathematical description of the individual force terms and parameter values used.

 Let us start by denoting the index set of passenger agents, or passengers, with $N=\left\lbrace 1,...,n \right\rbrace$, the index set of guide agents, or guides, with $G=\left\lbrace n+1,...,n+m \right\rbrace$, their combined index set with $I=N \cup G$, the building space with $\Omega \subset \mathbb{R}^2$, the exits with $\mathcal{E} \subset \Omega$, and the walls with $W \subset \Omega$.
 The points associated with an exit we denote by $\varepsilon \subset \mathcal{E}$, so that $\mathcal{E} = \cup \varepsilon$.
 And, the points associated with a wall segment we denote by $w \subset W$, so that $W = \cup w$.